ambossIconambossIcon

 Region Center Age of appearance Age of fusion

-Ankle joint Calcaneum 5th month IUL
+Ankle joint Calcaneum 5th month of intrauterine life (IUL)

 Talus 7th month IUL